uf-mil/mil/Software-TODO.md

 * Global control for lab (ip addresses etc)

 ### Documentation
-_Documentation on the wiki is needed for the following system components_
+_Documentation on the wiki is needed for the following key system components_
 * Brief overview of how the keep_alive system works